LicataFederico/LicataFederico/README.md

 - 📫 How to reach me **Fedelicata@gmail.com**

-- ⚡ Fun fact i also studied Tango and Jazz with double bass and love to train almost everyday.
+- ⚡ Fun fact i also studied Tango and Jazz music for over 10 years.